Mathematical Boot Camp for Budding String Theorists (CLOSED)

-Related Courses: Students interested in this course might also be interested in Intensive Seminars in Modern Chemistry or Solving Global Challenges through Innovative Design.
+Students interested in this course might also be interested in Survey of Modern Mathematics.

-This course is intended for students who already have a proficiency with calculus and are eager to further expand their mathematical toolboxes in preparation for serious future work in the natural sciences.
+This course is intended for students who already have a proficiency with math and are eager to further expand their mathematical toolboxes in preparation for serious future work in the natural sciences.

 Rich examples drawn from classical and quantum wave phenomena, statistical physics, astrophysics, cosmology, engineering physics, chaos and nonlinear dynamics are used to introduce and develop crucial mathematical concepts during the morning lectures.
 Afternoons are devoted to hands-on experiments and computer simulations to test the physics concepts presented.
 There will be a science-based New York City field trip as well as a visit to one of the Columbia research labs.